bswan0002/to-do-frontend/README.md

 ## Contributors

 Ben Swanson, bswan0002@gmail.com, https://github.com/bswan0002

 Taylor Bustamante, taylorbustamante16@gmail.com, https://github.com/tbustama

 ## Acknowledgements

 We would like to acknowledge https://gramthanos.github.io/jsCalendar/docs.html#getting-started for our use of their calendar on our application.

-##
+#### License

-License: MIT License, see https://spdx.org/licenses/MIT.html for details
+MIT License, see https://spdx.org/licenses/MIT.html for details